makeyourweb-online/simple-site-notice/readme.txt

 2. Settings panel inside the WordPress dashboard

 == Changelog ==

+= 1.2.0 =
+* Added option to enable a close button for the notice bar
+* Added option to remember closure state using a cookie

 = 1.1.4 =
 * Added "Show only on desktop" option to hide the notice bar on mobile devices